akryvko/architectural-katas-renaissance/README.md

 # Narrative
 As the new Sysop Squads Software Architects, we have been presented with a system, that is currently live and serving real users.
 This system has certain properties and certian problems.
 Our job is to help solve those problems in the best way possible.

-To do this we first tried to understand what is expected out of the system, who will use it and for what.
+To do this we first found what is expected out of the system, who will use it and for what.
 We created [User stories](docs/user_stories.md).
 We also looked at the issues which the team is facing currently ([Existing problems](./docs/problems.md)).
-We then tried to identify the architectural requirements for the system ([Software system characteristics](docs/system_characteristics.md)).
+We then identified the architectural requirements for the system ([Software system characteristics](docs/system_characteristics.md)).

-Having done this analysis, we tried to identify components that could serve our user stories, coming up with [Actor Actions Diagram](diagrams/1_actor_action.md).
+Having done this analysis, we identified the components that could serve our user stories, coming up with [Actor Actions Diagram](diagrams/1_actor_action.md).
-We then tried to club some components, and tried to come up with a domain driven coarse grained service diagram with user interface interaction [diagram].
+We then reiterated to club some components, and came up with a domain driven service diagram with user interface interaction [diagram].
 [Use case diagrams](diagrams/3_use_case_diagram.md) for each of our main actors also helped us to see how these would be used, and if each of these service provide the non-functional requirements for the use cases it supports.
 We also defined interactions between components [diagram] to check the if the level of granularity is not too much.

-This above lead us to chose **Service Based Architecture**.
+This led us to chose **Service Based Architecture**.
 The reasoning for this can be found [here](adr/2021_04_30_1_service_oriented_architecture.md).
-Having done this, we planned the final deployment and depict it in the [deployment diagram].
+Having done this, we planned the final deployment and depicted it in the [deployment diagram].

-Now, we had an idea of what our preferable end sytem looked like.
+Now, we knew what our preferable end sytem looked like.
 What was left was to think about how we would achieve that stage.
-We looked at all the current cmponents and database to come with a proposal for the migration.
+We looked at all the current components and database to come with a proposal for the migration.
 Key points we considered during this was that we would want to solve problems as soon as possible.
 All this was highlighted in our [Migration Plan]

 # Analysis